woodrush/lisp-in-life/README.md

 ### Building the Game of Life Pattern from Source
 Instructions for building the Game of Life pattern from the C source ([lisp.c](./src/lisp.c)) is available in [build.md](./build.md).

-### Compiling with GCC
+### Compiling the Lisp Interpreter with GCC
-The source code used for building the Game of Life pattern can also be compiled on GCC.
+The source code used for building the Game of Life pattern can also be compiled with GCC.
 The details for this are available in [build.md](./build.md) as well.

 ## Sample Lisp Programs